 What is Databricks Delta Table?

-A Databricks Delta Table records version changes or modifications in a feature class of table in Delta Lake.
+A Delta Table in Databricks records version changes or modifications in a feature class of table in Delta Lake.
 Unlike traditional tables that store data in a row and column format, the Databricks Delta Table facilitates ACID transactions and time travel features to store metadata information for quicker Data Ingestion.
 Data stored in a Databricks Delta Table is a secure Parquet file format that is an encoded layer over data.

 These stale data files and logs of transactions are converted from ‘Parquet’ to ‘Delta’ format to reduce custom coding in the Databricks Delta Table.
 It also facilitates some advanced features that provide a history of events, and more flexibility in changing content — update, delete and merge operations — to avoid dDduplication.